Sarah K. Cowan

 Robert Pickett is a Postdoctoral Research Associate at the Cash Transfer Lab.
 Robert received his Ph.D. in Sociology and Demography from UC Berkeley where he explored the interplay between quantitative methods and constructionist race theory.
 In the lab, Robert works on statistical approaches to identify the causal effects of the PFD.

-Kiara Wyndham Douds is a Sociology Ph.D.
-Candidate at New York University.
-Kiara researches the production of racial inequality in the United States.
+Kiara Wyndham Douds is an Assistant Professor of Sociology at Washington University in St. Louis and holds a Ph.D. in Sociology from NYU.
+Professor Wyndham-Douds 's research examines mechanisms that create and sustain racial inequality in contemporary American society.
 With Sarah K. Cowan, Kiara has examined the effect of PFD transfers in Alaska on reproductive inequalities.
 In their other work, Kiara focuses on the spatialized nature of racial inequality with a focus on suburban communities.
 Read more on their website.

 Jennifer Hill